• Home

 What Is Cash Basis Accounting?

 While following this method, the revenue reports on the income statement only when the cash comes through.
-Similarly, the business records the expenses when the cash moves out.
-The cash method is generally used by smaller businesses or for personal finances.
+Similarly, the business records the expenses when the money moves out.
+The cash method is generally used by smaller companies or for personal finances.

-The theoretical definitions of each of the accounting techniques are fairly simple.
-Let us now focus on the key differences between the cash vs accrual accounting methods.
+The theoretical definitions of each of the accounting techniques are pretty simple.
+Let us now focus on the critical differences between the cash vs accrual accounting methods.

 Accrual Method